Ship Leaks More Oil Off Mauritius As Calls For Answers Grow - UrduPoint

 The spill is an ecological and economic disaster for Mauritius, which relies heavily on tourism.

-The government has come under fire for doing too little in the week after the ship ran aground, while experts from the Japanese Nagashiki shipping company, which owns the Wakashio, took three weeks to arrive.
+- Government pursues compensation - The government has come under fire -- including from opposition leaders -- for doing too little in the week after the ship ran aground, while experts from the Japanese Nagashiki shipping company, which owns the Wakashio, took three weeks to arrive.

 "We are deeply conscious of our responsibility as a party directly involved in the case," said Kiyoaki Nagashiki, president of Nagashiki Shipping.